jibran123/ccr/docs/UPDATE_API_GUIDE.md

 # UPDATE API Guide

-Complete guide for updating API deployments in the CCR API Manager.
+Complete guide for updating API deployments in the Common Configuration Repository (CCR).

 ## 📋 Table of Contents